Radhekrishnaa/Personal-Guide-for-Internships-Placement/README.md

 # Disclaimer -
 All views are my own, my observations, and experiences, and the things i learnt from talking ,reading and listening other people's stories and advices.

-This is what I am gonna cover in this
+This are the content covered in this repository: